szeged/jerryscript/targets/esp8266/js/doc/Scheduler-API.md

 ```

 ### Scheduler.nextTask()
-  - Returns: {object} - operation call result.
+  - Perfroms all of the previously set tasks that can be executed continuously.
+If any kind of error occurs during the task execution the the scheduler resets itself to the default configuration.

-  Perfroms all of the previously set tasks that can be executed continuously.
-The operation returns an object that contains an {integer} which represents the available time that can be spent in deep sleep state until the next task should be executed and a {boolean} value which is `true` if there was no error during the task(s) execution.
+  - **NOTE:** The function can send the board to deep-sleep mode!

 **Example**